 · Think of all the good times that you’re going to have when you pass your test

-· Imagine that you’re a taxi driver and you’re taking someone home and have to follow their directions.
+· Imagine that you’re a taxi driver and you’re taking someone home and must follow their directions.

 · Chill out with friends before your test to help relax